prabhatravib/Infflow/docs/live-folders-specs.md

-# Zen Live Folders - Specification
+# Infflow Live Folders - Specification

+> **Note**: This is a fork of [Zen Browser](https://github.com/zen-browser/desktop).
+Live Folders functionality is based on the original Zen Browser implementation.

 ## Overview

-Live Folders are dynamic, auto-updating folders in Zen.
+Live Folders are dynamic, auto-updating folders in Infflow.
 Unlike static folders, they fetch and refresh their contents automatically from external sources (e.g., RSS feeds, APIs).
 By default, Live Folders refresh every **30 minutes**, but this interval can be configured in preferences.